-In LEGO Inspiration today, we will show you what we found interesting in LEGO Technic set number 42031 Cherry Picker.
+In LEGO Inspiration today, we will show you what we found interesting in the current LEGO DUPLO train sets.